2024 Wayanad landslides: Relief efforts

 Faircode Infotech, a Kochi-based software company, provided ERP software to manage supplies sent to relief camps.
 Kerala Suchitwa Mission provided supplies such as non-disposable eating utensils and other materials.
 Akshaya Patra Foundation pledged to provide 10,000 kits containing meals to sustain a family of three for up to a week.
 Fujifilm donated medical equipment to local authorities.
 Reliance Foundation provided supplies, counseling, and vocational training.
 National Institute of Physical Medicine and Rehabilitation), a Thrissur-based rehabilitation center, provided counselling services for the survivors.
 Harrisons Malayalam Limited pledged to transfer about 2500 m2 of land to local authorities for burial in Vellarmala village.
 Noorul Islam Institute of Medical Science and Research Foundation offered free education to 1,000 affected students.
 Central Food Technological Research Institute, an Indian food research institute and laboratory based in Mysore, provided food.
 Kerala Nadvathul Mujahideen.
 Sree Gokulam Movies donated funds that were to be spent on a promotional event of the film Thangalaan.
 One individual provided 100 cots using his savings.

 Residents of Coimbatore provided a truckload of essential supplies, including food, clothes, notebooks, and blankets worth ₹20 lakh.
 Kerala Bank wrote off loans availed from its Mundakkai and Chooralmala branch by the victims and survivors worth ₹29 crore.
 V. D. Satheesan, Leader of opposition in the Kerala assembly, pledged bear the life-long expenses of a young survivor who lost her entire family.
 Event Management Association of Kerala offered to build a new house for an affected family.
 Dr Moopen's Medical College pleadged to build multiple houses worth ₹1.5 crore for affected families.
 The Kerala State Small Industries Association offered to build 10 houses on 1 acre of land.
 NSS Students of Kannur University provided essential items worth ₹10 lakh to the affected people.
 Street Providence, a food bank for the poor from Sangolda, Goa, provided bedding and other supplies.
 The International Society for Krishna Consciousness pledged to provide food and rubber boots in landslide-hit areas.

+The Kerala State Financial Enterprises Limited (KSFE Ltd) a public sector company under Government of Keralam donated Rs 5 Cr to the CMDRF Keralam to help the victims & rebuilding process.